Volleyball Drills

 Passing Drills

 Passing keeps the offense alive.
 A team that cannot pass cannot run a real attack, and serve-receive accuracy is the single biggest factor in offensive efficiency at every level from youth club through college.
 The drills below build platform control, footwork to the ball, and the ability to pass under pressure when the server starts hitting zones.
+The 5-3-5-3-5 ladder is documented by coach Ron Beick in the Volleyball Wisdom drill library(opens in new tab), which lays out the full 40-serve setup and the goal of passing the entire ladder before the serves run out.
+Add the ones you want to your session as you read.

 Pepper

 Two players ten feet apart.
-One bumps to the partner, partner sets back, first player hits a controlled downball, partner digs, and the cycle continues.
+One bumps to the partner, the partner sets back, the first player hits a controlled downball, the partner digs, and the cycle continues.
 Belongs in every warm-up.
-Cue points: platform faces the target, hands soft on the set, controlled swing on the hit.
-Add reverse pepper (set first, then hit) once the basic version is smooth.

 Triangle Passing